 Media Outreach Coordinator Vanessa Schneider led the breakout session “Storytelling with Google Maps.”
 The Googler said she enjoyed the conference.
 “Excellence in Journalism is a great opportunity to meet with journalists, see what challenges they have and how they want to use these geo-tools in their work.”
 Vanessa Schneider’s job is to help people tell stories through Google mapping tools.

-Google Trends can compare different hot topics with a variety of search tools.
 You may have heard the phrase, “Just Google it,” in your newsroom at one time or another when searching for additional background or double checking an image source.
 Google Media outreach lead and speaker Nicholas Whitaker, gave an overall view Friday at Excellence in Journalism 2014 on how to go well beyond Google’s main search page.

 September 4th, 2014 • 2014: Nashville